 - The country is the ninth-largest in terms of global gas reserves with over 200 Tcf, but it has not started up any new gas projects recently.

-- As of 2019, Nigeria had the largest oil and gas reserves in the African region, with around 37 billion barrels of oil and 5.4 trillion cubic meters (bcm) of gas.
-With a production of 2.11 million barrels per day in 2019, which is approximately 25% of the total production in Africa, Nigeria continues to dominate African oil production.
+- As of 2020, Nigeria had the largest oil and gas reserves in the African region, with around 37 million barrels of crude oil (36,910) and 5.5 trillion cubic meters of gas.

 - The country's economy was hit hard by the global commodity price downswing in 2014.
 Investment in the Nigerian upstream oil and gas sector declined by 13% annually, during 2015-2017, due to the downturn in the crude oil price.
 The decline in spending was largest in 2016, driven by severe disruptions on major oilfields.
 Oil and condensate production recovered in 2017, and it returned to remain at the level of more than 2 million bbl/d in 2018.